With former Misfit founder Sonny Vu at the helm, Arevo raises $25 million for its 3D printing tech – TechCrunch

-Sonny Vu, the former founder and chief executive of the wearable technology company, Misfit, has had a busy summer since he was named the new chief executive of 3D printing technology company, Arevo.
+Sonny Vu, the former founder and chief executive of the wearable technology company Misfit, has had a busy summer since he was named the new chief executive of 3D printing technology company Arevo.

-Vu’s new startup brought on a new executive management team, launched a crowdfunding campaign for its 3D printed Superstrata bicycle and is now announcing the close of a $25 million financing round to support the growth of its business.
+Vu’s new startup brought on a new executive management team, launched a crowdfunding campaign for its 3D-printed Superstrata bicycle and is now announcing the close of a $25 million financing round to support the growth of its business.

-It’d be a lot for anyone to take on even if it didn’t happen in the middle of global pandemic.
+It’d be a lot for anyone to take on even if it didn’t happen in the middle of a global pandemic.
 But Vu, a serial entrepreneur whose last business went head-to-head with Apple before it was acquired by Fossil for $260 million, doesn’t shy away from challenges.

 Vu was first introduced to Arevo in 2019 and was initially going to come on as an advisor to the company.
 Since the acquisition of Misfit he had been investing from Alabaster, his personal investment vehicle.
 First introduced by Vinod Khosla, an investor in the business, Vu quickly moved from being an advisor to an executive at the helm of the business and an investor providing bridge financing until the company could close its latest round.